 Each week we report on the biggest happenings in the IT industry.
 From major leadership changes to initiatives and pain points, DiscoverOrg is working to show you where the most prime selling opportunities are.

-DiscoverOrg is uncovering 1,000s of these triggers each week.
+DiscoverOrg is uncovering 1,000s of these scoops each week.
 Below are some of the major selling opportunities that our research team was first to report on last week:

 These Companies All Had Huge Leadership Changes:

 PricewaterhouseCoopers has recently named James Shira as Chief Information Security Officer.
 Previously, Shira served as Head of IT Security & Compliance at Zurich Insurance Group.
 Internal sources have indicated that the company is researching wireless security as it relates to their internal networks and is prepared to begin spending toward enhancing their current wireless security protocols.
 Sources have indicated plans for major business transformation initiatives including new investments in collaborative technologies, data analytics and mobile functionalities within the next three years.
 The company named Sigal Zarmi Chief Information Officer, Global Operations in January of 2015.

 Thomas August has joined John Muir Health as Chief Information Security Officer.
 Previously, August served as Director, Information Security at Sharp Healthcare.
 Sources have indicated that the organization is currently evaluating Airwatch to support mobility initiatives.
 The company is planning to invest between $1 million and $5 million to support data center migrations, disaster recovery projects, mobile device management (MDM), and network infrastructure development.
 John Muir Health is partnering with UC San Francisco Medical Center to form a new health network that will span the Bay area called Bay Area Accountable Care Network.